FastEval/FastEval/docs/model-type.md

 In this case, the conversation is directly sent to fastchat which will then actually convert it to a prompt according to its own logic and run it through the model.

 Note that while using this model type is easy, it will have cons:
-- Reproducability will be worse because fastchat changes some prompts from time to time.
+- Reproducability will be worse because fastchat changes some prompt templates from time to time.
-- No data parallel implementation is currently implemented for this backend.
+- No data parallel evaluation is currently implemented for this backend.
 - Only vLLM can be used for fast evaluation.
-TGI is not supported.
+Using text-generation-inference is not supported.

 Example models that make use of this model type:
 - [lmsys/vicuna-7b-v1.3](https://huggingface.co/lmsys/vicuna-7b-v1.3)